idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 This is a combination of [time off](/time-off), and all the stuff for [happiness](/happy), which I guess gets tangled up with half of my evergreen notes.

-I took the first 2 days to vegitate, which wasn't a conscious decision, it was just what happened when I didn't think about it.
-And boy did I vegitate.
-I think all I did on Sunday was consume media on my iPad and TV.

 ## Moments

 ## Success Stories